scottyab/AESCrypt-Android/README.md

  * Blank/Empty IV (default*)

-A blank IV is not the best security but the aim here is compatibility with AESCrypt implementations.
-See Adv method for providing your own IV.
+**A blank IV is not the best security but the aim here is compatibility with AESCrypt implementations.
+See Adv method for providing your own IV.** If you don't need to be compatable with [AESCrypt](https://github.com/Gurpartap/aescrypt) then look at  [java-aes-crypto](https://github.com/tozny/java-aes-crypto) it's API is just as simple and generates more secure keys.

 ##Dependency